 If you’d like to discuss your options with a life insurance expert, call our partners ActiveQuote on 0800 862 0360.

-If you are looking to take out health insurance and have a history of medical problems, your insurer is likely to impose some exclusions on your policy.
-For example, if you have had a history of heart problems, your health insurance is unlikely to cover you for any treatment relating to this condition.
-This also applies if you have a chronic, ongoing condition such as diabetes or arthritis for example.
+If you’re looking for health insurance and have a history of medical problems, your insurer is likely to impose some exclusions on your policy.
+For example, if you have a history of heart problems, your health insurance’s unlikely to cover you for any treatment relating to this condition.
+This also applies if you have an ongoing condition such as diabetes or arthritis.

 Your insurer may offer you one of two types of insurance policy specifically designed for those with previous or existing medical conditions: